You are here: Urology Textbook > Kidneys > Renal insufficiency > Acute renal injury

 Excess of Extracellular Fluid Volume

-Acute kidney injury causes a reduced salt and water excretion.
-This leads to weight gain, dyspnea and pulmonary edema.
+The reduced salt and water excretion leads to weight gain, arterial hypertension, dyspnea, and pulmonary edema

 Hyperkalemia

-Potassium increases 0.5 mmol/l/day during anuria.
-Additional cell disintegration (tumor lysis, hemolysis, rhabdomyolysis) leads to particularly serious hyperkalaemia.
+Potassium increases by 0.5 mmol/l/day during anuria.
+Additional cell disintegration (tumor lysis, hemolysis, rhabdomyolysis) leads quickly to serious hyperkalemia.

 Metabolic Acidosis

 Diminished excretion of protons leads to metabolic acidosis.
-Acidosis can be aggravated by corresponding underlying diseases: diabetic ketoacidosis, lactic acidosis, liver diseases and tissue ischemia.
+Acidosis can be aggravated by underlying diseases: diabetic ketoacidosis, lactic acidosis, liver diseases, and tissue ischemia.

 Signs and Symptoms of Acute Kidney Injury

 Uremia resulting from acute renal failure causes non-specific complaints.
-The underlying disease for the acute kidney injury is crucial for most of the symptoms.
+The underlying diseases cause most symptoms.

 Symptoms of Prerenal Kidney Failure